VitriolicTurtle/Colonize/README.md

 # About the game
-You play as a virus trying to cololize a human body.
+You play as a virus trying to colonize a human body.
 You colonize rooms by eliminating all enemies.
 Each room has a Nexus, which is like a boss for each room.
 When the Nexus is defeated the room is colonized.
 When you have colonized all rooms in a level you can proceed to the next level.

 Unreal Engine 4 was used for the whole project.